Chapter 4 – Project Team

 - Self-Actualization: At the top of the pyramid is the desire to become the best version of yourself that you can.
 For example, working hard to become the best artist, parent, or project manager you can become.

 For project managers, this model is useful in several ways.
 It explains why team members who have problems with their health, family relations or other “lower” needs will have a problem performing their best on the job.
 Project managers will also try to meet the esteem needs of their team members by acknowledging their contributions and celebrating successes.
 This can be an award formally presented at a celebration dinner or a simple email expressing thanks.
 Anecdotally, it doesn’t seem that the size or formality of the acknowledgement matters much; what is important is that it is given sincerely.

 Understanding Team Development

-A number of management professionals and academics have studied project team development.
-Let’s review the model that PMI considers the most valuable in understanding team development created by Bruce Tuckman (1965) who observed that teams go through a series of developmental stages: Forming, Storming, Norming, Performing, and Adjourning.
+Several management professionals and academics have studied project team development.
+Let’s review the model that PMI considers the most valuable in understanding team development: Tuckman’s Stages of Team Development.
+Dr. Bruce Tuckman (1965) observed that teams go through a series of developmental stages: Forming, Storming, Norming, Performing, and Adjourning.
 Each stage has predictable characteristics.